thefisk/terraform-logic-challenges/modules/04_list_from_lookup_ii/README.md

 ### Scenario

-To go along with our list of G20 nations we are given a map containing GDP data from December 2022 (Billion USD).
-We would like to find out which countries have a GDP over a given threshold.
+Ah!
+The requirements have changed at the 11th hour.
+This never happens.
+Right? ¯\_(ツ)_/¯

+Well, now we have been provided with an upper limit so we need to find countries whose GDP is more than 1 trillion, but less than 3 trillion.

 ### Goal

-Create a new local value, `local.gdp_over_threshold`, which will result in a list of all nations whose GDP exceeds the value of `local.threshold`; 1 trillion USD (1000 billion).
+Create a new local value, `local.gdp_in range`, which will result in a list of all nations whose GDP exceeds the value of `local.mimimum`, but is also under the value provided oin `local.maximum`.